 How can I obtain an ICF Credential through Life Purpose Institute?

-There are 2 main paths to obtain an ICF Credential.
+There are 2 main paths to obtain your ICF Credentials.
 One path is to take the Level 1 Program which includes the 60 hour Spiritual or Life Coach Certification, Mentoring, Performance Evaluation and Level 1 Completion.
 The second path is to take the Level 2 Program which includes 170 hours of training consisting of 60 hour program, Advanced Practicum, Advanced Life Coaching Training, Mentoring, Performance Evaluation and Level Two Completion.

 What does Life Purpose Institute offer?